 As the night wore on, I learned that Cheryl had been a stay-at-home mother and homemaker and that her husband, Bill, was a recently retired high school teacher.
 I learned about their kids and life, and Cheryl told me about the glowing professional reputation Bill had earned over the years with the camping trips he’d take students on each year.

 “Bill always had lots of time for his students”, she explained, with a forced smile and more meaning than was being delivered by her words alone.
-Later that evening I got to talk to Bill, and I mentioned how Cheryl had told me about those famous camping trips of his.
-“Really!”, he said, surprised.
+Later that evening I got to talk to Bill on-on-one, and I mentioned how Cheryl had told me about those famous camping trips of his.
+“Really!”, he said, genuinely surprised.
 “She talked well about those camping trips?
 She’s never said anything positive to me about them.
 Never.”

 The Starving Soil Marriage